italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 ## Media Logical Channels

-The characterises of the Media Logical Channels are:
+The characteristics of the Media Logical Channels are:

 * Logical representation of the hierarchical view of the digital framing layers used for transport of services over the wavelength